mayjspencer/Nim-Game-Project/README.md

 The first element is the index of one of the piles.
 The second element is the number of objects to remove.

-  The method should throw an IllegalMoveException if any of the conditions listed below is true.
-  Check the conditions in the given order.

   1. If the array reference is null, throw an IllegalMoveException with the message `"null move"`.